Alabama quarterback Jalen Hurts leads Crimson Tide to win over Georgia Bulldogs, SEC championship

 Tagovailoa won the starting job outright heading into this season and performed brilliantly before Saturday, throwing 36 touchdown passes with only two interceptions.

 The SEC title game took a different path.
-Georgia put quite a beating on Tagovailoa, who was picked off twice, spent much of his spare time in the medical tent and was largely ineffective as the Bulldogs built a pair of two-touchdown leads.
+Georgia put a beating on Tagovailoa, who was picked off twice, spent much of his spare time in the medical tent and was largely ineffective as the Bulldogs built a pair of two-touchdown leads.

-Finally, with just over 11 minutes remaining, Tagovailoa went down for good after one of his own linemen stepped on his right foot as he attempted to throw.
+Then, with just over 11 minutes remaining, Tagovailoa went down for good after one of his own linemen stepped on his right foot as he attempted to throw.

 Enter Hurts, who posted a 26-2 record as the starter before Tagovailoa claimed the job.

-He calmly guided the Crimson Tide to a game-tying touchdown with a 10-yard pass to Jerry Jeudy, capping a 16-play, 80-yard drive that consumed more than 7 minutes.
+He calmly guided the Crimson Tide to a game-tying touchdown with a 10-yard pass to Jerry Jeudy, capping a 16-play, 80-yard drive that chewed up more than 7 minutes.

 After the Bulldogs were stuffed on a fake punt near midfield , Hurts took matters into his own hands for the winning score.
 Spotting an opening up the middle, he took off on a 15-yard TD run with 1:04 remaining.